Master of Science in Biomedical Sciences

 • The Medical Genetics major provides deeper insights into the newest developments in human medical genetics including the mono- and polygenetic basis of inherited disorders, developmental genetics and cancer genetics.
 Further focus goes to state-of-the art sequencing technology, data processing and analysis both in clinical and research settings, and emerging functional genomics technology.

-• The Immunity and Infection studies major the normal functioning of human immunity on cellular and molecular level.
+• The Immunity and Infection major studies the normal functioning of human immunity on cellular and molecular level.
 A large number of current topics are dealt with: immunopathologies, infection diseases, molecular pathogenesis of viruses and bacteria, the development of therapeutic vaccines and immunomodulators.

 • The Cancer major studies the biological (genetics, proliferation and survival, communication and metastasis) and clinical aspects of cancer.
-Biological and clinical knowledge is combined into personalised medicine
+Biological and clinical knowledge is combined into personalised medicine.

 In the two-year Master’s programme you have the opportunity to take course units (1st master - 1st term) or to perform a part of your Master’s dissertation (2nd master - 1st and 2nd term) at one of our international partner universities.
 Since the Master’s programme in Biomedical Sciences is entirely English-taught, (part of) the programme can be taken up by international exchange students.